Bind-Forward/network-explorer/README.md

 ### What is [Network Explorer](http://network-explorer.s3-website-ap-southeast-1.amazonaws.com/)?

 It is a graph visualization tool built with React, Graphin and D3.
-Graphin is based on G6 and React and offers graph analysis ability out of the box.
-Its purpose is to help users style and render graphs easily without code through a UI by importing a dataset or connecting to a database.
+[Graphin](https://github.com/antvis/Graphin) is based on G6 and React and offers graph analysis ability out of the box.

+Network Explorer's purpose is to help users style and render graphs easily without code through a UI by importing a dataset or connecting to a database.

 ### Demo 1
 ![alt text](https://github.com/dianaow/network-explorer/raw/master/assets/demo1.gif "Demo 1")